aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```
 Lets unpack this command:
   * `-a 4,5`, generate control file only for scans 4 and 5
-  * `-n 2`, by default ``generate_jobs.py`` will create seperate control files for each scan, this option tells the script to put two scan into the same control file
+  * `-n 2`, by default ``generate_jobs.py`` will create separate control files for each scan, this option tells the script to put two scan into the same control file
   * `-s Cm,De,Ef,Hh`, select which stations to use, default would be all stations
   * `-C`, enabled the correlation of the cross-polarisations (RCP vs LCP and vice versa)
   * `-c 1024`, set the number of spectral channels to 1024 in the output file